aergoio/aergo-timer-service/README.md

 ## Call Fees

 Although 0.01 aergo is sufficient for most calls, if your contract uses too much gas it will need to pay a higher amount for each call.
-You can call your contract function directly and check how much was the fee, then add 20% or more to the amount and use this value as the `call_price` on your contract.
+You can call your contract function directly and check how much was the fee, then add 30% or more to the amount and use this value as the `call_price` on your contract.

 The last 15 characters from the price must be zero.

+> :warning: The call will **NOT** happen if the amount paid is lower than what is required to execute the function call!

 ## Node Runners